BCCRiskAdvisory/ruby-style-guide/README.md

 * <a name="indent-conditional-assignment"></a>
   When assigning the result of a conditional expression to a variable, preserve the usual alignment of its branches.
+However, consider refactoring, all of these constructions are awkward and hard to read.
 <sup>[[link](#indent-conditional-assignment)]</sup>

   ```Ruby